ethierlab/Motopya/README.md

 WELCOME TO MOTOPYA!

 This software is being created to accomplish tasks previously executed on Matlab with Mototrak devices.
-Instead of retrieving data using Matlab on the computer, this software is aimed to be used on either an arduino or raspberry pi in order to achieve faster data retrieval and a more independant system.
+Instead of retrieving data using Matlab on the computer, this software is aimed to be used on raspberry pi in order to achieve faster data retrieval and a more independant system.

 RASPBERRY PI:
   - SETUP